ivansalines/unified-theory-of-motion/README.md

   Formal geometric law describing stationary organized motion.
 - Binary Interaction of Self-Organized Solitons in a One-Dimensional Effective Model of Motion
+   - No previous Q-ball, oscillon, Hopfion, or kink–antikink study combines all these features in such a simple scalar model.

 - Legacy versions and preliminary drafts (for historical completeness).